Man0dya/FutureWatt/README.md

  ✅ Real customer reviews for credibility and feedback
  ✅ PDF generation for reports, invoices, and salary slips

-We’re not just writing code — we're building a cleaner, smarter, more resilient energy future.

 ---

 ## 💡 Key Features